Start & Finish Lines

 - Mardyke, approach to Mardyke Bridge (c.
 25 miles)

 - Finish Line: Staffed by the River Lee hotel.
-500ml bottles of water (kindly sponsored by the River Lee Hotel), organic Fair Trade bananas & Nature Valley cereal bars.
+500ml bottles of water (kindly sponsored by the River Lee Hotel), organic Fair Trade bananas & chocolate bars.

 There will be portable toilets at the following locations:

 - City Hall